 Upon completion of this offering, our board of directors will be composed of seven members.
 Five of our directors are independent within the meaning of the independent director guidelines of the New York Stock Exchange.
 Our amended and restated certificate of incorporation, which will be effective immediately prior to the closing of this offering, will provide for a classified board of directors divided into three staggered classes of directors.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose terms are then expiring.
-The terms of the directors will expire upon the election and qualification of successor directors at the first annual meeting of stockholders to be held after the completion of this offering for the Class I directors, the second annual meeting of stockholders to be held after the completion of this offering for the Class II directors and the third annual meeting of stockholders to be held after the completion of this offering for the Class III directors.
+The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during 2012 for the Class I directors, 2013 for the Class II directors and 2014 for the Class III directors.

-- $\ddot{\mathrm{Y}}~$ Our Class I directors will be Messrs.
+- \ddot{Y} Our Class I directors will be Messrs.
 Branson, Ramsey and Ryu. - Ÿ Our Class II directors will be Messrs.
 Dempsey and Krausz. - Ÿ Our Class III directors will be Messrs.
 Conway and Weatherford.

-Our amended and restated certificate of incorporation and bylaws will also provide that the number of our directors shall be fixed from timeto-time by a resolution of the majority of our board of directors.
+Our amended and restated certificate of incorporation and bylaws will also provide that the number of our directors shall be fixed from time-to-time by a resolution of the majority of our board of directors.
 Each officer serves at the discretion of the board of directors and holds office until his or her successor is duly elected and qualified or until his or her earlier resignation or removal.
 There are no family relationships among any of our directors or executive officers.